Mirzaazmath/flutter_riverpod_example/README.md

 ## Getting Started

-Main Branch is having the Riverpod Provider type : Provider
+# Main Branch is having code of the Riverpod Provider type : Provider

 This project is a starting point for a Flutter application.